 We have had limited interactions with foreign regulatory authorities.
 The approval procedures vary among countries and can involve additional clinical testing, and the time required to obtain approval may differ from that required to obtain FDA approval.
 Moreover, clinical studies or manufacturing processes conducted in one country may not be accepted by regulatory authorities in other countries.
-Approval by the FDA and CE Mark certification does not ensure approval by regulatory authorities in other countries, and approval by one or more foreign regulatory authorities does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
+Approval by the FDA and CE Mark certification does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in others.
 The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
 We may not be able to file for regulatory approvals and even if we file we may not receive necessary approvals to commercialize our products in any market.